dilshans2k/Malaria-Detection-VGG16/README.md

 # Malaria-Detection-VGG16
-Using State-of-the-Art VGG16 model, Malaria can be detected from segmented cells from the thin blood smear slide images
+Using State-of-the-Art VGG16 model, Malaria can be detected from segmented cells from the thin blood smear slide images and achieved 88% accuracy.

 The dataset contains 2 folders
 - Infected